-Risk Assessment & Modeling
+Risk Identification & Assessment

 To better manage our Businesses' exposures to the physical and transition risks of climate change, we performed a qualitative climate change risk assessment in 2022 and began a proof of concept for a quantitative climate change scenario analysis to assess the risks that are most likely to have a significant impact on our Businesses.
-We have reviewed and updated the qualitative analysis in 2023 and updated the quantitative analysis on a limited basis similar to the prior year.
+In 2024, we reviewed and updated the qualitative analysis and the quantitative analysis on a limited basis similar to the prior year.
 Details of these processes and the results of the exercises are summarized below.